microsoft/PartnerResources/_docs/Skilling/D365 Academy/D365 Marketing Academy/Subpages/Segments.md

 # {{ page.title }}

 Targeting the right audience is an essential task for Marketers.
-This video titled **Working with Segments** to build segments Marketers leverage a powerful, easy-to-use logic builder that does not require specialized knowledge of complex data structures and logical operators.
+Watch this video titled **Working with Segments** to build segments and leverage a powerful, easy-to-use logic builder that does not require specialized knowledge of complex data structures and logical operators.

 {% include series.md
-    includetags="d365 marketing academy|academy content|segments"
+    includetags="customer insights|academy content|segments"
     includemethod="all" sortfield="sorttitle" sortorder="asc"
     showdate="true" showtags="true"
     visualstyle="normal" target="_blank" showlink="false"